coolcrowd/worker-service/api.md

  Field | Type   | Description
 -------|--------|------
- title | (string, required) | The title of the experiment description | (string, required) | the description of the experiment pictures | (array[View_Picture]) | the pictures if present constraints | (array[View_Constraint]) | the constraints if present
+ type | (string, required) | The type of the view, always ANSWER title | (string, required) | The title of the experiment description | (string, required) | the description of the experiment pictures | (array[View_Picture]) | the pictures if present constraints | (array[View_Constraint]) | the constraints if present

 + Attributes (object)
+  + type: ANSWER (string, required) - The type of the view, always ANSWER
   + title: Mean Tweet (string, required) - The title of the experiment
   + description: Description of Mean Tweet Assignment (string, required) - the description of the experiment
   + pictures (array[View_Picture]) - the pictures if present